BergstromDomain/MyApp/docs/section_5_event_tracker_linking_events_to_person/5_5_deleting_a_person.md

 ### Updated spec with more expectations ###
-Just like the with the previous specs, I added additional expectations to the deleting person spec.
+Just like the with the previous specs, I added additional expectations to the deleting a person spec.
 ```bash
 gedit spec/features/event-tracker/deleting_a_person_spec.rb
 ```